Creamy and flavorful Cuban black beans made with green peppers, onions, garlic, red wine vinegar, and spices.

 - In a skillet, sauté green pepper, onions and garlic at medium heat for 5 minutes until softened.

-- In a saucepan, add the canned black beans (DO NOT DRAIN), water, olive oil, dry cooking wine, red wine vinegar, sugar, salt, oregano and a bay leaf.
+- In a saucepan, add the canned black beans (DO NOT DRAIN), water, olive oil, red wine vinegar, sugar, salt, oregano and a bay leaf.
 Stir to combine and bring to a boil.

 - Cover.
 Reduce to low heat and cook for 20 minutes until desired consistency.
 What you’re looking for is thick and creamy.
+Taste and adjust seasonings, if needed.
 Serve with white rice or by itself.
 Enjoy!